tahoemph/blog-software/content/post/crostini-upgrade-pain.md

 an hour the Chromebook froze and I needed to refresh-reboot it.
 It came up but when I tried to start the Terminal it spun and nothing happened.

-I ended up in crosh and ultimately removed the vm with 'vmx destroy termina'.
+I ended up in crosh and ultimately removed the vm with 'vmc destroy termina'.
 This was after failure attempting to start/stop the VM.
 Then I could start a blank VM And restore my content losing only what I had done in the interim.